Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Political Communication on Social Media

 \section{Political Communication on Social Media}

-\sspace Social media seems to have played a significant role in real-world changes, such as the outbreak of the Arab Spring \parencite{Howard2015,Waechter2019} and the electoral victory of Donald Trump in the 2016 U.S. presidential election \parencite{Enli2017,Francia2017}.
+Social media seems to have played a significant role in real-world changes, such as the outbreak of the Arab Spring (Howard et al., 2015; Waechter, 2019) and the electoral victory of Donald Trump in the 2016 US presidential election (Enli, 2017; Francia, 2017) .
 With this background, many scholars have studied political communication on social media from a variety of perspectives.

 Some scholars have focused on what motivates people to express their political opinions on social media.
-For example, \textcite{Bekafigo2013} found that people with stronger partisanship and higher political engagement are more likely to tweet about politics.
-In terms of elections, it was found that many people use social media during elections to persuade others to vote for the party that they support \parencite{Hosch-Dayican2016}.
-In terms of social movement, it was revealed that people participate in social media protests, such as the \#MeToo movement, to change society \parencite{Mendes2018}.
+For example, Bekafigo and McBride (2013) have found that people with stronger partisanship levels and higher political engagement are more likely to post about politics on X/Twitter.
+In terms of elections, it has been found that many people use social media during elections to persuade others to vote for the party that they support (Hosch-Dayican et al., 2016) .
+In terms of social movement, it has been revealed that people participate in social media protests, such as the \#MeToo movement, to change society (Mendes et al., 2018) .
 Overall, these findings seem to suggest that people engage in political expression on social media to change other people's opinions and social conditions.